Rahulab14/e-commerce/README.md

 ﻿# e-commerce
 ##Milestone 1

-While doing this e-commerce project i have come to know about the MERN(mongodb,express,react,node.js)
+- While doing this e-commerce project i have come to know about:

+   - MERN(mongodb,express,react,node.js)